Changggg/ecopad_documentation/install/README.md

 ----------------------
 Note:- Don't run any of the following command as root user

-Let us assume that the folder name of docker_host_data_directory is (my_cybercommons) which you have named while installing the cyberCommons platform in our local machine.
+Let us assume that the folder name of docker_host_data_directory is [[application_short_name]] which you have named while installing the cyberCommons platform in our local machine.

 #### Building the teco_spruce and teco_spruce_viz images